taaqat/demand-foresight-trend-report-generator/README.md

 - Monthly summary data in EXCEL format
 - Daily summary data in JSON format (utf-8 encoded)

-#### `index.py`:
-This page is the entrance of our application.
-It manages user login and the navigation across the three pages as mentioned above.

 ### managers (back end)
 This folder includes five python files for specific utilities.
 In each file, a class that has identical name with file name is established, with several tool functions defined by static method.